-The GIFT Report (Global Intangible Financial Tracker) 2016 is a really useful piece shared by Brand Finance (a brand valuation firm), CIMA (the Chartered Institute of Management Accountants), and the IPA (Institute of Practitioners in Advertising).
-It highlights major factors and trends in the reporting of intangibles.
-It is very helpful reading for anyone interested in the interface between marketing and finance.
+The GIFT Report (Global Intangible Financial Tracker) 2016 is a really useful piece.
+A collaboration by Brand Finance (a brand valuation firm), CIMA (the Chartered Institute of Management Accountants), and the IPA (Institute of Practitioners in Advertising).
+It contains some notes on intangible value.
+It highlights major factors and trends in the reporting of this type of assets.
+The report is very helpful reading for anyone interested in the interface between marketing and finance.

 There are also interesting statistics comparing the level of tangible reported assets to enterprise value.
-Perhaps unsurprisingly the industry with highest level of unreported assets was advertising.
-The iron and steel industry seemed to have negative unreported assets, i.e. more value of assets reported than they have; an unusual case suggesting write-offs and impairments of assets on the balance sheet could be coming soon to that sector.
+Perhaps unsurprisingly the industry with the highest level of unreported assets was advertising.
+The iron and steel industry seemed to have negative unreported assets.
+This means the industry has more asset value reported than they have.
+This is an unusual case.
+Probably this suggests write-offs and impairments of assets on the balance sheet could be coming soon to that sector.

 Read: Brand Finance (2016) GIFT: Global Intangible Financial Tracker: An Annual Review of the World’s Intangible Value.